 Top Healthcare Mobile Apps using React Native

 React Native continues to rise triumphantly through the ranks of mobile development technologies.
-Take a look at some examples of successful healthcare companies utilizing its benefits.
+Look at some examples of successful healthcare companies utilizing its benefits.

 Healthcare industry might be a little slow to take advantage of the new technologies.
-But some entrepreneurs see the opportunities that the innovations have to offer and embrace them.
+But some entrepreneurs see the opportunities that the innovations offer and embrace them.

 Alan is a French startup, aiming to disrupt the health insurance business.
 The market they wanted to work on was pretty packed - they were the first new French insurer in over 20 years.
-But, the founders were able to persuade the investors and have received about $13m in funding.
+But, the founders could persuade the investors and have received about $13m in funding.

-They wanted to dramatically speed up the insurance claims process.
+They wanted to speed up the insurance claims process dramatically.
 It would allow them to stand out and attract more customers.
-And according to Alan website, they usually reply within a minute from the moment they’ve got the request.
+And according to Alan's website, they usually reply within a minute from the moment they’ve got the request.

-They were able to achieve this thanks in part to their React Native mobile app.
+Their React Native mobile app contributed to their success.
 It allows their customers to communicate with the insurance agents, send the photos of the documents and track their claims.

 ‘While investing in building classic native apps has proven to be highly flexible and scalable, they are costly to develop and have a steep learning curve for engineers who don’t have mobile experience.’